evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 ### Now you should be able to build everything with no errors!
 1. On a clean bash shell to ROS2 workspace with px4_msgs and px4_ros_com already compiled
+2. Make sure your packages are in the ros2ws/src/ folder ready to be built
-2. Make sure conda is NOT activated
+3. Make sure conda is NOT activated
-3. Make sure workspace is NOT sourced
+4. Make sure workspace is NOT sourced
-4. Call this on the package you want to build:
+5. Call this on the package you want to build:
 ```
 colcon build --packages-select **PACKAGE_NAME** --symlink-install
 ```
+6. The **symlink-install** ensures that you can edit python files and not have to rebuild the package every time!